-Many of the site fans have been asking me to elaborate on what I meant as the 6 Core Values of networking, so I decided to elaborate more upon it.
-More about it is also in my ebook on Networking.
+Many of my readers have been asking me to elaborate on what I meant as the 6 Core Values of networking, so I decided to elaborate more upon it.

 Networking starts with the Self

 In order to network, you must be worth networking with.
 Networking goes both ways.
 You’re not only trying to enrich your life through your friends and contacts, you are trying to do the same for these people too.
-Knowing a million people is useless if they all think lowly of you.
+Knowing a million people who think lowly of you is useless.
 These are the six Core Values that must be acquired to truly network well.
-Without these core values, networking will just be an empty action that means very little, like playing only the notes in music and ignoring the rhythm, dynamics, tone and feelings.
+Without these core values, networking will just be an empty action that means very little, just like playing only the notes on an instrument without any rhythm, dynamics, tone and feelings.

 The 6 Cores of Networking are:

 Integrity is different from acting ethical and making people think that you are a good person.
 That’s one of the byproducts of this core value.
 Instead of having people think you are a great person, BE A GREAT PERSON.
 Integrity is about your decisions if you didn’t have to worry about consequences.
 The idea is to simply have pride in your life for who you are.
 Be liable not only to others but also to yourself.
-In the long run, people will know how you are, and if they regard you as a person of integrity, you have achieved a high level of networking.
+In the long run, people will know your true values, and if they regard you as a person of high integrity, you have achieved a high level in networking.
 Even if people never find out, which is unlikely if you do things correctly, you know you can walk this world with your head lifted high.
 There’s nothing shady in you.

 In terms of actual Networking, this could be the most important core characteristic.
 The basic principle about networking is to stop just thinking about your own benefits.
 Care about others!
 Try to help them as much as possible.
 Don’t be phony.
 Try to find the part of yourself that derives joy when you see others achieve success, especially when you know it’s because of your help.
 Don’t think about returns.
 Think about win-win and relationships.